andrenaP/my-gallery-app/README.md

 # Simple Image Gallery with Pagination

-This is a simple image gallery application that allows users to browse through images, navigate using pagination, and search by category.
+This is a simple image gallery application that allows users to browse through images, navigate using pagination, and search by name of galleries.

 **Features:**